20 June to 8 July, 2022 | JIAS/IPATC

 submitted through the The SICSS-JIAS Application

-notify applicants solely through email before end of April 2022, and will ask participants to confirm their participation very soon thereafter.
+Applications that were not complete by the deadline did not receive full consideration.
+We notified applicants solely through email before end of April 2022, and asked participants to confirm their participation very soon thereafter.

 Inquiries can be sent to firstname.lastname@example.org.